rancher/fleet-docs/docs/ref-crds.md

 #### GitRepo

-GitRepo describes a git repository that is wachted by Fleet.
+GitRepo describes a git repository that is watched by Fleet.
 The resource contains the necessary information to deploy the repo, or parts of it, to target clusters.

 | Field | Description | Scheme | Required |
 | ----- | ----------- | ------ | -------- |